bansheebeat/esotericbullshit/content/posts/week-notes/666 with a princess streak (week notes 009).md

 ---

 # Doing
 * Working on getting off big corporate social media, still.
 I'm almost entirely off Twitter; I keep the app just because I have a few notifications set for when specific people tweet (mostly bands who tweet out tour dates), but I'm otherwise mostly on Mastodon (social.lol) and Discord.
-Cohost going down was sad to see even if I was never an active user, but it impressed on me even further the importance of owning your content — and it made me really happy to have this space for my thoughts and writing.
+Cohost going down was sad to see even if I was never an active user and there were problems with it, but its downfall impressed on me even further the importance of owning your content — and it made me really happy to have this space for my thoughts and writing.
+* I got my COVID booster and flu shot on Friday, which put me out of order for some time.
+Glad to have them done, however; one day of discomfort is worth it!
 * The weight of being a teacher really set on me this week — not the teaching work, which I love, but the emotional weight of my students' lives.
 It's especially hard to see kids that remind me of myself at their age and wish I could impart all that I've learned — but knowing that there are no shortcuts and that the only way out for them is through.
 I can't pluck them out; they have to live it.
 I can only hope to be there for them as they do.

 # Reading